keboola/connection-docs/management/account/index.md

 We highly recommend enabling the multi-factor authentication (MFA) on your account as it greatly increases its security.

 We support two types of MFA:

-* A time-based one-time password (TOTP) is a **software-based authentication** technique.
+1- Time-based one-time password (TOTP) --- a **software-based authentication** technique.
 When logging into a site supporting TOTP, the authenticator app generates a six-digit one-time password that you must enter in addition to your usual login details.
 You can use a phone or another device as a virtual multi-factor authentication (TOTP) device.
 Follow the [instructions](#totp-multi-factor-authentication).

-* Universal 2nd Factor (U2F) is **a hardware device**.
-When signing in, activate your security key following your security key's documentation
-(e.g., pressing a button) rather than typing a verification code.
+2- Universal 2nd Factor (U2F) --- a **hardware device**.
+When signing in, activate your security key following your security key's documentation (e.g., pressing a button) rather than typing a verification code.
 For using security keys, use the [FIDO U2F](https://fidoalliance.org/) standard.
 Follow the [instructions](#u2f-multi-factor-authentication).

 ### TOTP Multi-Factor Authentication
 [TOTP](https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm) is **software-based authentication**.
 You need to have a device with the [Google Authenticator app](https://support.google.com/accounts/answer/1066447?hl=en) or a compatible MFA application (MFA using SMS is not supported).
 To enable MFA, go to **Account & Security** and click the **Enable MFA** button:

 {: .image-popup}
 ![Screenshot -- Enable MFA -- Step 1](/management/account/enable-mfa-1.png)